SANTHAN-2006/Lumi-HSP/README.md

 3.Scikit-learn.

+# Getting Started

 # Instructions to use the model for predictions
-1.Download the Model:
+1. Download the Model:
 Download the model's file from the Latest release tag.

-2.Load the Model:
+2. Load the Model:
 load the model using the joblib.load() function from the joblib library.
 Provide the path to the downloaded model file as an argument.